Aston Villa stun Arsenal with Buendia's last-gasp winner

 Victory moved them into second place with 30 points from 15 games, with Arsenal on 33.
 Manchester City could close Arsenal's lead to two points if they beat Sunderland later on Saturday.

+"Incredible, the feeling to score that goal and help the team get the win, an important win against the table leaders," said Buendia, who was close to leaving in the summer.

+"It shows the character of the teams in this league, they did well to try to block the shot with three players on the floor.
+I saw the space and had the opportunity."

-No team in the top flight can match Unai Emery's Villa over the last 10 games and Arsenal's defeat will trigger alarm bells.
+No team in the top flight can match Unai Emery's Villa side over the last 10 games and Arsenal's defeat at the hands of their old manager once again will trigger alarm bells.

-They were beaten home and away by Villa in the 2023-24 season when they ended up falling short by two points to Manchester City in a gripping title race.
+Emery masterminded home and away Villa wins over Arsenal in the 2023-24 season when Mikel Arteta's side ended up falling short by two points to Manchester City in a gripping title race.

+While this defeat will not cause panic, the manner of it was a body blow to the north Londoners.

 Arsenal keeper David Raya made a superb save to deny Ollie Watkins while the tireless Declan Rice had to make some crucial interceptions for his side.